geekq/workflow/README.markdown

         @transitions_to=:awaiting_review, @name=:submit, @meta={}>},
       name:new, meta{}

-On Ruby 1.9 and above, you can check whether a state comes before or after another state (by the order they were defined):
+You can also check, whether a state comes before or after another state (by the order they were defined):

     article.current_state
     => being_reviewed